-- A. Within the R-1, R-2, R-3 and R-4 Zones, for single-family and two-family residences, where established as a principal permitted use, on any block front where the majority of the front yard setbacks along a given street in the same block is greater than the minimum setback required by this chapter, the minimum front yard setback shall be increased to be equal to the average of the existing front yard setbacks fronting the same side of the street as the new building will front. - B. Required yards shall be open to the sky, unobstructed except for the ordinary projection of parapets, windowsills, doorposts, rainwater leaders and other similar ornamental or structural fixtures which may not project more than six inches into such yards. - C. Cornices, canopies, eaves, bay windows, balconies, fireplaces, uncovered stairways and necessary landings and chimneys and other similar architectural features may project a distance not to exceed two feet. - D. Patios may be located in any side or rear yard, provided that they are not closer than five feet to any property line. - E. Chimneys and flues may be erected within any yard, provided they do not exceed 10 square feet in aggregate external area. - F. Self-supporting walls and fences may project into any required yard, provided that any accessory retaining wall or fence is not higher than six feet in height and shall not obstruct automobile vision.
-The requirements of § 96-5.5A shall also apply where applicable.
+- A. Within the R-1, R-2, R-3 and R-4 Zones, for single-family and two-family residences, where established as a principal permitted use, on any block front where the average of the front yard setbacks along a given street in the same block is greater than the minimum setback required by this chapter, the minimum front yard setback shall be increased to be equal to the average of the existing front yard setbacks. - B. Required yards shall be open to the sky, unobstructed except for the ordinary projection of parapets, windowsills, doorposts, rainwater leaders and other similar ornamental or structural fixtures which may not project more than six inches into such yards. - C. Cornices, canopies, eaves, bay windows, balconies, fireplaces, uncovered stairways and necessary landings and chimneys and other similar architectural features may project a distance not to exceed two feet. - D. Patios may be located in any side or rear yard, provided that they are not closer than five feet to any property line. - E. Chimneys and flues may be erected within any yard, provided they do not exceed 10 square feet in aggregate external area.

-G. Front yard requirements affected by the Official Map.
-Where any lot shall front on a street rightof-way which is proposed to be widened as indicated on the Official Map of the Village, the front yard and the front or side yard of a corner lot in such district shall be measured from such proposed right-of-way line.
+- F. Self-supporting walls and fences may project into any required side or rear yard, provided that any accessory retaining wall or fence is not higher than six feet in height.
+Fences and walls in the front yard shall not exceed four and shall not obstruct automobile vision.
+The requirements of § 96-5.5A shall also apply where applicable. - G. Front yard requirements affected by the Official Map.
+Where any lot shall front on a street right-of-way which is proposed to be widened as indicated on the Official Map of the Village, the front yard and the front or side yard of a corner lot in such district shall be measured from such proposed right-of-way line.